Foster Parent Shared Leave Pool

 - If you approve the request, forward the completed forms to your leave specialist.
 If you believe approving this donation may not be appropriate, contact your Human Resources Consultant to discuss your concerns.

 - HR will send written confirmation of approval to you and the donating employee.

-- HR will work with the Integrated Service Center to transfer the value of the time off donation to the state DSHS shared leave pool.
+- HR will work with the Integrated Service Center to transfer the value of the time off donation to the state DCYF shared leave pool.

 Requests to receive leave

 When an employee submits the two leave request forms, review them for completeness and forward them on to your leave specialist.
-HR will submit the request to the state DSHS.
+HR will submit the request to the state DCYF.